Pymble railway station

-Pymble railway station is located on the North Shore line, serving the Sydney suburb of Pymble.
-It is served by Sydney Trains T1 North Shore line services.
+Pymble railway station is a suburban railway station located on the North Shore line, serving the suburb of Pymble in Sydney, Australia.
+It is served by Sydney Trains T1 North Shore Line services.

 History

 Pymble station opened on 1 January 1890 when the North Shore line opened from Hornsby to St Leonards.
+The station was named after Robert Pymble who came from Herefordshire in 1821.
+He sold a part of his 600 acre estate which was granted to him in 1823 for capturing a bushranger which was built by convicts.
+When the line was opened, the kitchen of his old homestead was used as the ticket office, and the dining room as the waiting room.
+In those days, hurricane lamps were left at the station in the morning to light travellers home at night.
+The cottage of one of Pymble's sons, James (a bachelor), was removed to make way for the railway, and was afterwards the home of a sergeant of police who was shot by an orchardist on 1 May 1913.

 The present island platform and station building were completed in 1909 in when the line was duplicated.
-In March of 2021, plans to improve the accessibility of the station were approved.
-The upgrade will feature three lifts, footpath upgrades, new handrails, and other features.
-The upgrade is expected to be completed in 2023.
+In March 2021, plans to improve the accessibility of the station were approved.
+The upgrade featured three lifts, footpath upgrades, new handrails, and other features.
+The upgrade was completed in 2023.